manuelgloeckler/manuelgloeckler.github.io/_posts/2022-04-15-fischer_information.md

 ### Testing hypothesis

 This also paves the way to approximate the sampling distribution of any MLE of an arbitrary statistical model.
-Note the sampling distribution of a MLE is the distributions of estimates given independent realizations $X_1, \dots, X_N \sim p_{\theta^*}$.
+Note the sampling distribution of an MLE is the distribution of estimates given independent realizations $X_1, \dots, X_N \sim p_{\theta^*}$.
 For example for large enough $n$ MLE estimates will fall into the range
 $$ \left( \theta^* - 2.96 \sigma_F, \theta^* + 2.96 \right) $$
 with (approximately) a $99%$ chance.